-- (1) Students may choose the following practicum options: - ★0: No practicum (★15 of Concentration Option courses) - ★6: Part-time practicum (★9 of Concentration Option courses) - ★12: Full-time practicum (★3 of Concentration Option courses) - (2) Opportunities may be limited for those students wishing to do a part-time
+- (1) Students may choose the following practicum options: - ★0: No practicum (★15 of Concentration Option courses) - ★6: Part-time practicum (★9 of Concentration Option courses) - ★12: Full-time practicum (★3 of Concentration Option courses) - (2) Opportunities may be limited for those students wishing to do a part-time practicum.

-Degree Program Concentrations 134.1.3
+144.1.3 Degree Program Concentrations

-Students normally select from one of six concentrations at the end of Year 2 of the program.
+Students normally select from one of seven concentrations at the end of Year 2 of the program.
 Students should contact the Undergraduate Programs Office of the Faculty of Physical Education and Recreation for information about specific concentration requirements.